mauerbac/amplify-studio-yelp-bathroom/README.md

 # Amplify Studio Tutorial

-Building Yelp for Bathrooms.
+Build a mini Yelp for Bathrooms.
 This was my demo for the AWS NYC Summit talk.

 It's inspired by Seinfeld and the [scene where George Costanza](https://www.youtube.com/watch?v=JYVBRQ7t46g) says "give me an address, ill tell you the best bathroom in the city."